micmejia/bible-dump/AMPC/Mark/Mark 9.md

 For He was [engaged for the time being in] teaching His disciples.
-He said to them, The Son of Man is being delivered into the hands of men, and they will put Him to death; and when He has been killed, after three days He will rise [[^p]from death].
+He said to them, The Son of Man is being delivered into the hands of men, and they will put Him to death; and when He has been killed, after three days He will rise [from death].